Amazon surprised me by delivering my new Raddy RF75A 5 days early. I already knew it was small, but the size is still remarkable.

 Some of the settings can get complicated, such as setting the VHF bandwidth.
 The manual provides a flowchart to walk the user through the process.
 When the flowchart begins with the CLOCK symbol, that means that the radio should be powered off to perform the function.

-The display illumination changes according to Band/Mode.
+The display illumination changes color according to Band/Mode.
 Bluetooth is dark blue.
 Weather band is red, as shown in the photo.
 VHF and FM are green; MW is purple; SW is yellow; TF card playing is light blue.

 Cautions